 Also known as: 1080° Silverstorm (JP)

-1080° Avalanche was a game built as a true spiritual successor to 1080° Snowboarding on the Nintendo 64, but was mainly for showcasing the GameCube's graphics and processing power.
+1080° Avalanche is the successor to 1080° Snowboarding on the Nintendo 64, using the winter environments to showcase the GameCube's graphics and processing power.

 The root/1080data/misc folder contains a bunch of TPL files, many of which are early graphics.